 Always use the video head cleaning tape recommended by the manufacturer of your 8mm camcorder.

-If for some reason you have a stack of old video 8 and Hi-8 tapes and wish to play them back or digitise them, ad don’t have access to a Digital8 camcorder, you could try getting an 8mm video player recorder.
+If for some reason you have a stack of old Video8 and Hi-8 tapes and wish to play them back or digitise them, and don’t have access to a Digital8 camcorder, you could try getting an 8mm video player recorder.

-These player-recorders come built-in with a Firewire port, which allows you to digitise your old tapes easily by importing them into a computer video editing program.
+These player-recorders come built-in with a Firewire port, which allows you to digitize your old tapes easily by importing them into a computer video editing program.

 They are no longer in production, however, but you could find used models over at eBay or Amazon.

 The GV-S50 8mm video walkman has the capability of recording video and also play it back on its 4-inch LCD screen (with TFT Active Matrix System).

 You can also connect the video walkman to a camcorder or VCR for editing, not to mention connecting it to your TV for playing back 8mm video.

 The video walkman, popular in the mid-1990s, also has tuner capabilities with a 6-event/1-month programmable timer.

 On the audio side, there’s the AFM Hi-Fi stereo recording.

 Audio output is of Mega Bass sound with a ‘deep, powerful bass response’.